 In the study Reynolds analyzes, researches found that 65-year-olds had achieved the brains of 63-year-olds — simply by walking.
 So whether you’re a runner or a yogi, try to work in time for some physical movement — ideally, before you sit down to study — to increase your alertness.

-This one is easier said than done because oftentimes you’re not particularly relaxed while studying.
+This one's easier said than done because oftentimes you’re not particularly relaxed while studying.
 But if you can get yourself to chill out — whether by meditating, doing yoga or breath exercising, or simply taking breaks to either mentally or physically recharge — it’ll probably impact your study session for the better.

 Stress has some serious effects, and it can hinder your ability to absorb material, while relaxation can boost your attention span.

 It’s one thing to learn a bunch of concepts, but imagine if you had to not only better your understanding of them, but you also had to teach the concepts to ensure that another group of people understood the material?